As the Taliban bars some girls from school, their mothers’ dreams are also shattered

 Her mother, a teacher, refused to accept her daughter’s plight.
 She taught Frozan and her four sisters at an underground school for girls inside people’s houses, an act punishable by beatings.

-A year later, they move to their home district in Ghazni, where village elders negotiated with local Taliban commanders to permit girls to be educated, Frozan said.
+A year later, they moved to their home district in Ghazni, where village elders negotiated with local Taliban commanders to permit girls to be educated, Frozan said.
 The militants agreed with certain conditions: The girls wore burqas, did not mix with boys and learned Islamic subjects, including Arabic, along with their regular courses.

 “Our time wasn’t wasted during the Taliban,” said Frozan, soft-spoken and dressed in a black pantsuit and a lime-green headscarf.